• Marketing

 Only about a quarter of consumers who communicate with brands on social media to resolve complaints expect a response in under an hour.

-While there are common themes about what consumers expect on platform-to-platform interactions, there are also key variances brands should be aware of as they create their social media customer service strategies.
-It’s imperative not to neglect these platforms’ unique needs, as social media users who communicate with brands on their platform of choice are less likely to reach out to a business via any other avenue, be that a different social platform or even a brand’s Contact Us page.
+While there are common themes about what consumers expect on platform-to-platform interactions, there are also vital variances brands should be aware of as they create their social media customer service strategies.
+It’s imperative not to neglect these platforms’ unique needs.
+Social media users who communicate with brands on their platform of choice are less likely to reach out to a business via any other avenue, be that a different social platform or even a brand’s Contact Us page.

-People who communicate with brands on Instagram, for instance, are the least likely to reach out to a brand through any other platform (social media or otherwise), with 76% preferring Instagram to all other forms of communication.
-These numbers are almost as high with Twitter and Facebook users, at 68% and 66%, respectively.
+For instance, people who communicate with brands on Instagram are the least likely to reach out to a brand through any other platform (social media or otherwise), with 76% preferring Instagram to all other forms of communication.
+These numbers are almost as high as Twitter and Facebook users, at 68% and 66%, respectively.

 Ensuring that your customer care team understands the expectations of consumers reaching out via social media, and acknowledging the preferences of each platform rather than treating them all the same, is much more likely to set teams up for success when determining how they’ll handle mentions, requests, and complaints on social media.